pivotal/docs-tap/getting-started.md

 ### Overview

-Most applications require backing services, such as databases, queues, and caches, to run successfully.
+Most applications depend on backing services, such as databases, queues, and caches.

-This enables developers to spend more time focusing on developing their applications and less time worrying about the provision, configuration, and operations of the backing services they depend on.
+As a result, developers can spend more time focusing on developing their applications and less time worrying about the provision, configuration, and operations of the backing services the applications depend on.
 This experience is made possible in Tanzu Application Platform by using the Services Toolkit component.
 Below are use cases that are unlocked by Services Toolkit on Tanzu Application Platform.

-Those marked with Experimental are subject to change.
+**Note:** Use cases marked with Experimental are subject to change.

 ### Use cases unlocked by Services Toolkit on Tanzu Application Platform